 And here I find myself today, in this wonderful new place, wondering if a face like mine, and for that matter, a body like mine, could be loved by anyone again.
 I see a new smile looking back at me, filled with laughter and care, and I get the sense that I am in the hands of someone who might understand what it means to value something like me, but I'm just not sure yet.
 I'm not sure of many things these days, except I made a promise to myself to survive, and I did, and for that my heart is full.

 A little bird told me that I have a long road ahead in convincing lots of folks that I don't simply have a face only a momma could love, and that I too am valuable.
 I even get the sense that I am often thought of as creepy to some, which makes me a bit sad.
 That's alright really.
 Even though I didn't choose to look like this, to have a blue face and some really whacked out bald patches on my head, I realize some people will only see me for what I look like, not for who I am.

 Maybe one day those perceptions of what beauty is might be thrown on a cutting board and chopped at until all that was left was a new understanding of true beauty, which for me goes way deeper than my ugly hair and skin that seems to be mangled up a bit.

 Time to get off this block of wood now.
-I have a thing against termites and creepy crawlies ever since they took up residence centimeters from my face for the past few years, and they have a thing for wood.
+I have a thing against termites and creepy crawlies ever since they took up residence centimeters from my face for the past few decades, and they have a thing for wood.
 Not to mention the thought of what some folks do with these cutting boards, like whacking them with knives and such.
 And some think I'm creepy?
 LOL